ERBringHorvath/SeqForge/README.md

 `multiblast --help` <br />
 `multiblast --version`

 NOTE: Permissions should automatically be applied during installation.
-If you get a `permission denied` message when running `multiblast` permissions may need to be changed manually.
+If you get a `permission denied` message when running `multiblast`, permissions may need to be changed manually.
 To do this, you can use the following command: <br />

 `chmod +x /path/to/multiblast/bin/multiblast`